Judo: "Gentle Way".

 In 1946 was the establishment of the French Federation of Judo and jiu-jitsu (FFJJJ).
 On April 20th 1939, the first Black Belt was awarded to a Frenchman, a Maurice Cottereau by Professor Kawaishi.
 In 1966 George Pfeifer was elected president of the FFJDA (1966-1972).
 The current president is Mr. Jean-Luc Rouge.
 FFJDA is also a member of The European Judo Union (EJU).
 Since FFJDA is one of the European and International organizations which make up The International Judo Federation (IJF), Mr. Mardikian and others were automatically registered member with IJF.

-My brother Samir and I started Judo in Addis Ababa in the late 1950s.
+My late brother Samir and I started Judo in Addis Ababa in the late 1950s.
 I left Ethiopia in November, 1964 and continue to practice Judo around the world today.
 I often think of Armen with affection, gratitude and of course respect.
 I miss him very much.

 As part of the globalization of Judo, in 1936 (and earlier), several high ranking Judokas from the Kodokan fanned out throughout the world to promote Judo.
 One of those ambassadors visited seven countries in Africa among them Ethiopia.
 He gave Judo instruction and demonstrations.